Kristof86/ce-argo-cd/README.md

 # ce-argo-cd

 Purpose:
-* Sets up ArgoCD in auto-maintenance mode
+* Sets up ArgoCD in self-management mode i.e. ArgoCD will manage itself as any other application that it can manage
 * Also contains a Dockerfile with a couple of standard CLI-tools to access an AKS cluster, `kubectl`, `helm`, argocd cli, etc

 At this moment the azure cli (az) cannot be installed on a standard Acerta laptop.